Kong/public-shared-renovate/README.md

 - Signed-off commits with consistent semantic type `chore`
 - Clear PRs and commits: messages show from → to, including short SHAs for digests
 - Merge Confidence badges are shown on PRs for extra signal
-- Sensible labels: every PR includes the standard `dependencies` label; you can layer up to two custom labels via overrides
+- Sensible labels: every PR includes the standard `dependencies` label; you can layer up to five custom labels via overrides
 - Extra version discovery via custom managers: Dockerfile ARG versions, Helm Chart appVersion, Makefile versions, and Terraform tfvars
 - GitHub Actions kept healthy: grouped sensibly and pinned by commit for security and stability
 - Security posture: vulnerability alerts are enabled and surfaced via the base security preset